The Wandering Earth 2: Development

 After The Wandering Earth was released to major commercial success in January 2019, director Frant Gwo announced at the Golden Rooster Awards on 20 November of the same year that a sequel was in the works, revealing that audiences were being conducted and sorted to guide the sequel's guide structure which will focus more on characters' emotions as well as improving visual effects.
 Gwo also stated that production may not begin for four years.
 On 2 December 2020, Gwo announced at the 2020 Golden Rooster Awards that the shooting plan for the sequel has initiated and have set the release date for 22 January 2023, the first day of the Chinese New Year holidays.
 A teaser poster which features the phrase "Goodbye Solar System" written in numerous different languages was also released.

 On 18 June 2021, Andy Lau announced during a live broadcast celebration of the 33rd anniversary of his fan club, Andy World Club, that he will be starring in the film.
 On 21 July 2021, it was reported the film has been approved by the National Radio and Television Administration and production is set to take place from October 2021 to March 2022 in Qingdao and Haikou.
 Wu Jing was confirmed to return to the prequel.
 Aside from directing duties, Guo also co-wrote the script with producer Gong Ge'er while the film will be financed by Guo's company, Guo Fan Culture and Media and China Film Company.

 Filming

 Principal photography officially began on 13 October 2021 in Qingdao, where a production commencement ceremony was held.
 Aside from Andy Lau and Wu Jing, actor Zhang Fengyi was also present, confirming his participation.

 Release

 On 19 August 2022, The Wandering Earth 2 officially released the first "a little white dot" version of the trailer.

 The Wandering Earth 2 was theatrically released on 22 January 2023, the first day of the Chinese New Year holidays.
 It was also given a North American limited release by Well Go USA Entertainment in 125 screens, 30 IMAX, starting day-and-date 22 January.
+It was released by Trinity CineAsia in the UK and Ireland a week later.
 In the Philippines, the film was released by Encore Films through Warner Bros.
 Pictures on 31 May.